SpEL

 andproxy

-objects cannot be used in these expression)max-lifetime
+objects can’t be used in these expression)max-lifetime

 resource-name